dantrim/htt_tp_fw/tb/doc/software_block.md

 set the value of `l0id` to meaningful (i.e. `!= None`) values only when the `data_word` corresponds to the first word of an event header.
 In this way, data writing proceeds as soon as the first word of a given event header (defined by its L0ID) has reached the output.
-Output handlers will wait only as soon as a subsequent event header is observed and if the event headers arrive at different times.
+Output handlers will enter a waiting stage until subsequent event headers are observed (by the other outputs) and if the event headers arrive at different times (if the events arrive all at the same time across all outputs then the waiting stage will not be entered).

 <!----------------------------------------------------------------------------->
 <!----------------------------------------------------------------------------->